ausdigital/ausdigital-tap-v1/docs/index.md

 ![Figure 1: Context of Access Points within the Interoperability Framework](./tap_business_context_diagram.png "Figure 1: Context of Access Points within the Interoperability Framework")

+Figure 1: Context of Access Points within the Interoperability Framework

 The messaging protocol described in this document is business process and business document agnostic.
 The underlying OASIS ebMS3 standard has been designed to be flexible and support a large number of use cases.
 This implementation guide reduces complexity by focusing on the exchange of business documents regardless of their type or the process in which they are used.

 The context diagram Figure 1 shows the components included in the Interoperability Framework and where the Access Point (AP) sits.
 The Digital Capability Publisher and Digital Capability Locator are used by the Access Points and enable the eInvoicing process.